IcarusLIM/prism-fold/README.md

 - in chromium>=128: new line created
 - others: extra spaces added to every children lines

-This repository should be compatible with these behaves [code](https://github.com/IcarusLIM/prism-fold/blob/main/index.js#L110-L143).
+This repository should be compatible with these behaviors [code](https://github.com/IcarusLIM/prism-fold/blob/main/index.js#L128-L160).
 If not, try to set environment variable PRISM_IN_CHROME_LIKE (auto/new/old/none)